-If a Structure is versioned, then that means that all contained IQ-Objects and their possible views (see above) are frozen.
-It is also possible to version, within a Structure, individual or all FMEA Forms.
+If a structure is versioned, then that means that all contained IQ-Objects and their possible views (see above) will be frozen.
+It is also possible to version, within a structure, individual or all FMEA Forms.
 In extreme cases, several versions of FMEA Formsheet can be contained within a Version Structure.
+On the